Jürgen Macho: Club career

 Macho started his first-team career with Wiener Sport-Club in 1996, and moved after one season to First Vienna FC, where he spent three seasons before leaving for Premier League club Sunderland in 2000.

 At Sunderland, Macho spent three seasons as the second-choice keeper, behind Danish international Thomas Sørensen, and managed a total of 22 league appearances.
 He then transferred to Chelsea for the 2003–04 season, but was mostly fourth-choice there.
 He suffered a serious season-long injury, and subsequently failed to make a single competitive appearance with the team.

 In August 2004, having been released from the remaining year of his Chelsea contract, Macho left the club to join Austrian Bundesliga side Rapid Wien, on what was scheduled to be a year-long loan deal.
 However, he spent just four months there, managing eight league appearances, as well as two in the UEFA Cup.

 In January 2005, Macho joined Germany's 1.
 FC Kaiserslautern, where he first spent six months as the third-choice, behind Tim Wiese and Thomas Ernst.
 However, he managed to become the starter in 2005–06, as Wiese left for Werder Bremen.
 He subsequently made a total of 20 league appearances that season, but missed nearly the entire second part of the season due to an injury.
 He continued to be Kaiserslautern's main goalkeeper during 2006–07, with the team now in the second division, to where it was relegated after finishing 16th in the topflight the previous season, being one of those to blame for the team’s poor results.

 On 31 August 2007, Macho joined AEK Athens in Greece.
 He was soon selected as the team's first-choice goalkeeper, ahead of Brazilian Marcelo Moretto.
 On 26 March 2009, it was announced he would be released from contract after it expired in June.

 Macho was in training with Premier League's Wigan Athletic in view to a permanent move, but the transfer was cancelled on 29 September 2009.

 On 5 November 2009, after a few months without a club, Macho returned to his country after five years, signing with LASK.
-At the end of the season, however, he moved to Greece again, joining Panionios GSS.
+At the end of the season, however, he moved to Greece again, joining Panionios.